Ingrid Vidal

-Ingrid Julieth Vidal Isaza (born 22 April 1991) is a Colombian footballer who plays as a forward for CD Generaciones Palmiranas and the Colombia national team.
+Ingrid Julieth Vidal Isaza (born 22 April 1991) is a Colombian footballer who plays as a forward for América de Cali and the Colombia national team.
+She also played for the Colombia U17 and U20 teams.

 She made her debut for Colombia against Peru on 17 November 2009.
 Born in Palmira, Valle del Cauca, she began her career in 2009 with Generaciones Palmiranas.
 In 2011, she moved to the United States to play for the Kansas Jayhawks college soccer team, but she has since returned to Generaciones Palmiranas.

 She was part of the Colombian 2012 Olympic team.